Failure of the invariant cycle theorem over $\mathbb Z$: Quadratic base change and variations of Hodge structure

 Now we start with an elliptic K3 surface $f:X\to \mathbb P^1$ with (a certain number of) star fibers.
 We denote by $f':X'\to C'$ the relatively minimal regular model of the elliptic surface that comes from the quadratic base change $C'\to \mathbb P^1$.
 The geometry of the surface $X'$ is listed below for $g(C')=0,1$ and $\delta=2,3,4$ below.

-\begin{corollary} \- \begin{itemize} \item[(1)] ($\delta=2$, K3 surface) If $\mathbb P^1=C'\to \mathbb P^1$ is the double cover branched at points lying under two star fibers, then $f':X'\to \mathbb P^1$ is an elliptic K3 surface. \item[(2)] ($\delta=3$, elliptic-elliptic surface) If $E=C'\to \mathbb P^1$ is the double cover branched at four points with three points lying under star fibers, then $f':X'\to E$ is an elliptic-elliptic surface. \item[(3)] ($\delta=4$, abelian surface) If $E=C'\to \mathbb P^1$ is the double cover branched at four points that all lie under star fibers.
-Then $f':X'\to E$ is trivial family, and $X'$ is an abelian surface isogenous to a product of elliptic curves. \end{itemize} \end{corollary} \begin{proof} By Lemma \ref{lemma_Euler-defect}, the Euler defect of the three quadratic base change are $\delta=2,3,4$, respectively.
+\begin{corollary} \- \begin{itemize} \item[(1)] ($\delta=2$, K3 surface) If $\mathbb P^1=C'\to \mathbb P^1$ is the double cover branched at points lying under two star fibers, then $f':X'\to \mathbb P^1$ is an elliptic K3 surface. \item[(2)] ($\delta=3$, elliptic-elliptic surface) If $E=C'\to \mathbb P^1$ is the double cover branched at four points with three points lying under star fibers, then $f':X'\to E$ is an elliptic-elliptic surface. \item[(3)] ($\delta=4$, abelian surface) If $E=C'\to \mathbb P^1$ is the double cover branched at four points that all lie under star fibers, then $f':X'\to E$ is a trivial family, so $X'$ is isomorphic to a product of elliptic curves. \end{itemize} \end{corollary} \begin{proof} By Lemma \ref{lemma_Euler-defect}, the Euler defect of the three quadratic base change are $\delta=2,3,4$, respectively.
 The elliptic K3 surface $f:X\to \mathbb P^1$ has degree of fundamental line bundle $d=2$.
 Therefore, by Lemma \ref{lemma_Euler-defect}, $d'=2\cdot 2-\delta$, which equals to $2,1$, and $0$, respectively.
 In case (1), the base curve is $\mathbb P^1$ and $d'=2$, so $X'$ is a K3 surface.
-In case (2), the base curve has genus one and $d'=1$, so $X'$ is elliptic-elliptic surface.
-In case (3), $d'=0$ implies $X'\to C'$ is isotrivial with all fibers smooth.
+In case (2), the base curve has genus one and $d'=1$, so $X'$ is an elliptic-elliptic surface.
+In case (3), $d'=0$ implies that $X'\to C'$ is isotrivial with all fibers smooth.
 In fact, it is trivial because the only possible configuration of four star fibers on a K3 surface is $4\times I_0^*$.
 The local monodromy on $H^1$ near each singular fiber has order 2, so the double cover $C' \to \PP^1$ branched at those four critical values trivializes the monodromy representation globally. \end{proof}

-Note that case (1) includes the Shioda--Inose double cover (Lemma \ref{lemma_ShiodaInose}), together with more general double covers studied in \cite{Mehran07}.
-Case (3) is the standard rational double cover $E\times E'\dashrightarrow \Kum(E\times E')$ of the Kummer surface associated with product of two elliptic curves. \begin{remark}\normalfont The construction in case (1) and (3) are rigid with respect to $X\to \mathbb P^1$; While in the case (2), the construction of elliptic-elliptic surfaces has a free parameter, since one can vary the last branch fiber freely.
-The Hodge structure of the one-parameter family will be studied in Section \ref{sec_Hodge}. \end{remark}
+Note that case (1) includes the Shioda--Inose double covers (Lemma \ref{lemma_ShiodaInose}), together with more general double covers studied in \cite{Mehran07}.
+Case (3) is the standard rational double cover $E\times E'\dashrightarrow \Kum(E\times E')$ of the Kummer surface for a product of two elliptic curves. \begin{remark}\normalfont The constructions in cases (1) and (3) are rigid with respect to $X\to \mathbb P^1$, while in the case (2), the construction of elliptic-elliptic surfaces has a free parameter, since one can vary the fourth branch fiber.
+The variation of Hodge structure for such a one-parameter family will be studied in Section \ref{sec_Hodge}. \end{remark}